shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/custom-model-parser-service.md

 ---
-title : Data Science - Custom Model Parser Service description : The Custom Model Parser service lets you check the validity of decision trees written in our <a href="the-bonsai-language.md". ms.custom : data-science
+title : Data Science Toolkit - Custom Model Parser Service description : The Custom Model Parser service lets you check the validity of decision trees written in our <a href="the-bonsai-language.md">. ms.custom : data-science
 ---

-# Data Science - Custom model parser service
+# Data Science Toolkit - Custom model parser service

 The Custom Model Parser service lets you check the validity of decision trees written in our [Bonsai Language](the-bonsai-language.md).
 You should use this service to identify and resolve any Bonsai syntax or feature errors